 Xfinity subscribers who qualify for free WiFi have access to WiFi hotspots nationwide, allowing them to connect on the move.
 For access to Xfinity WiFi hotspots, you can add up to 10 devices to your account.

 Log into your Xfinity account to access the list of WiFi hotspot-connected devices, and then remove or rename any connected devices.

 It is only possible to manage registered devices if you are a primary user or manager.

 How to Remove or Rename Registered Devices

-In order to change the name or remove a WiFi hotspot to access Xfinity WiFi, follow these steps:
+To change the name of or remove a WiFi hotspot to access Xfinity WiFi, follow these steps:

-Click or tap the Services tab/icon on My Account or the My Account app to access this feature.
+Click the Services tab/icon on My Account or the My Account app to access this feature.

 You can manage your Internet under the Internet section of the Services page.

 Click Manage Devices under Xfinity WiFi Hotspot Connected Devices.

 The device name can be edited by clicking Rename.